Houdahas/FPM-FasterRCNN/README.md

 ### With conda env

-create the conda environment for jodie:
+create the conda environment for models:
 $ conda env create -f fasterrcnn-tensorflow-condaenv.yml

 ### Traning and testing